GetWellSoonBuddy/Swagger-UI/README.md

 4. To install the swagger doc and swagger ui express
    🦖 npm i swagger-jsdoc swagger-ui-express

-5. To run the app using nodemon
+5. Download the folder and run the app using nodemon
    🦖 nodemon -L app.js